Browncoat/NCCCoreDataClient/README.md

 `[Address upsertObjectWithDictionary:dictionary uid:dictionary[@"id"] inManagedObjectContext:self.managedObjectContext];`

-The helper method `[NSManagedObject mainContext]` is also available to alsways reach the main NSManagedObjectContext.
+The helper method `[NSManagedObjectContext mainContext]` is also available to alsways reach the main NSManagedObjectContext.

 ### Set BasePath and Object Id Keys